Kildare, Edmonton

 Kildare is a mixed residential/commercial neighbourhood in northeast Edmonton, Alberta, Canada.
-It is named after Kildare in Ireland.
+It is named after Kildare town and County Kildare in Ireland.

 The neighbourhood is bounded on the south by 137 Avenue, on the west by 82 Street, on the north by 144 Avenue and on the east by 66 Street.

 St. Michaels Cemetery is located in the south west corner of the neighbourhood.